 Protecting Your Equipment: How to Prevent Construction Site Theft

 Construction companies are always looking for ways to reduce costs on their worksite and tend to focus on methods that make their equipment more efficient.
-But one of the best ways to prevent income loss is to prevent equipment theft.
+One of the best ways to prevent income loss is to prevent equipment theft.
 Though this seems obvious, the National Insurance Crime Bureau reports that construction equipment and material theft account for over $1 billion a year in losses.

 When theft occurs, not only does your company lose expensive machinery and materials that will have to be replaced, you’ll also have to account for the cost of downtime and project overruns if the missing equipment causes a delay.
 Additionally, your insurance premiums may increase.